apache/nuttx/Documentation/platforms/arm/samv7/index.rst

 Universal Synchronous Asynchronous Receiver Transceiver (USART)
 ---------------------------------------------------------------

 The MCU supports both UART and USART controllers.
-USART can be also used in RS-485 mode (enabled by ``CONFIG_SAMV7_USARTx_RS485MODE`` option) or can be used with RX DMA support.
+USART peripheral can be used with RX DMA support.
 For this purpose it is required to configure idle bus timeout value in ``CONFIG_SAMV7_SERIAL_DMA_TIMEOUT``.
 This option ensures data are read from the DMA buffer even if it is not full yet.
 TX DMA support is not implemented as well as entire DMA support for UART peripheral.

+There are several modes in which USART peripheral can operate (ISO7816, IrDA, RS485, SPI, LIN and LON).
+Currently RS485 and SPI master are supported by NuttX.

+RS-485 mode is enabled by ``CONFIG_SAMV7_USARTx_RS485MODE`` option (``CONFIG_SAMV7_USART2_SERIALDRIVER``
+has to be true).
+In this case RTS pin is set to logical 1 before the serial driver is opened and board specific logic is required to set it to logical zero.
+This has to be done in board initialization.
+Once the driver is opened for the first time, architecture layer takes care of correct settings of RTS pin.
+There is no additional requirement for driver initialization, the process is the same as with serial mode.

+SPI master (host) mode is enabled by ``CONFIG_SAMV7_USARTx_SPI_MASTER`` option.
+In this mode USART emulates SPI peripheral with one slave (client) device (more slaves are not supported by the peripheral).
+The interface with the driver is the same as with other SPI drivers but BSP layer does not have to support chip selection.
+Command/data transfers are also not supported by the peripheral.
+Driver for SPI master mode is initialized by :c:func:`sam_serial_spi_initialize` with port number as an argument.

 USART/UART can be also used to emulate 1 wire interface.
-SAMv7 MCUs do not have build in support for 1 wire therefore external hardware as TX/RX connection or optical isolation might be required.
+SAMv7 MCUs do not have build in support for 1 wire, therefore external hardware as TX/RX connection or optical isolation might be required.
 Selecting ``CONFIG_SAMV7_UARTx_1WIREDRIVER`` enables 1 wire driver and sets USART/UART peripheral to this mode.
 Output pins are configured as if serial mode was selected plus TX is open drain.
 SAMv7 part of the driver is initialized by :c:func:`sam_1wireinitialize` with port number as an argument.